DoghouseMedia/matomo-form-analytics-custom-field-tracker/examples/sample-fields/README.md

-# Sample Custom Field Implementations
+# Sample Field Implementations

-This folder contains example implementations of custom fields for Matomo FormAnalytics.
-These are provided as reference implementations to help developers understand how to create their own custom field types.
+This folder contains reference implementations of common field types for Matomo FormAnalytics.
+These are provided as examples to help developers understand how to create their own custom field types.

-## Available Samples
+## Available Sample Fields

 ### SampleWysiwygField
 - **Category**: TEXT